divinedavis/Cancer-Detector/README.md

-# Cancer Detection Web Application
+# Caner Detection Application

-- Convolutional Neural Network
-- Machine Learning
-- Deep Learning
-- Artificial Intelligence
+This project is a full-stack application for detecting cancer in medical images.
+It includes a React frontend, Flask backend to handle image uploads and predictions, and a Neural Network to predict outcomes.

+## Features

+- **Drag-and-drop interface** for image uploads.
+- Sends the uploaded image to a Flask API for prediction.
+- Displays prediction results to the user.

 ## Feature Implementation
 This project is a full-stack application for detecting cancer medical images.
 It includes a React frontend and a Flask backend to handle image uploads and predictions.

 - Phase 1 (MVP) - be able to detect MRI images at a 90% rate
 - Phase 2 - be able to detect all medical images at a 90% rate
 - Phase 3 - be able to detect all medical images at a 98% rate

-## Features

-- **Drag-and-drop interface** for image uploads.
-- Sends the uploaded image to a Flask API for prediction.
-- Displays prediction results to the user.

 ---